 Replacement on time increases train availability

 At the end of 2015, the first printed part from a 3D printer for Deutsche Bahn (DB) was a coat hook, as every traveler from the train compartment knows it.
-Since then, DB has printed 1,800 spare parts.
-By the end of 2017, 2,000 spare parts are to be produced, and by the end of 2018, 15,000 will be produced.
+Since then, DB has printed mor then 4,500 spare parts and other Products.
+By the end of 2018, 15,000 will be produced.
 It prints spare parts for older vehicles or systems in the infrastructure sector, which are no longer or only with difficulty deliverable.
 These include, for example, ventilation grilles, headrests, coat hooks or cable boxes.

 The 3D printing process is fast, flexible and cheap.
 The pressure of a headrest for seating in an older type IC car (see Time Lapse Video below) takes e.g. 20 hours.
 Despite the time required, this is an inexpensive alternative if suppliers no longer manufacture parts or the waiting times for replacement are far too long.
 If you wanted to recreate the part in a classical way, the production of the injection mold alone can cost thousands of euros.
 This is simply ineffective for small quantities.